A Weekend’s Rodenting around Santiago, Chile

 La Campana National Park

-After a quick look at beautiful La Campana National Park, 90 minutes from Santiago, I had to leave for the airport.
+After a quick look at the beautiful Ocoa Sector of La Campana National Park, 90 minutes from Santiago, I had to leave for the airport.
 I left Alex and Elias there as they were staying for another week in Chile.
 Alejandro got permission to explore after sunset, something he was able to arrange through the ranger who was a good friend of his.

 My taxi driver was excited about the number of Degus he saw crossing the entrance road in the late afternoon.
 I tried to explain what a top quality rodent they are.
 I think he had begun to believe me after we stopped the car to try to photograph an animal for the fourth time.